developer-zebra/developer-zebra-site/src/stagenow/4-1/stagingprofiles/index.md

 * **Published** - The Profile is visible to the operator.

-* **Staged** - The operator has acquired the Profile, i.e., generated barcodes, exported data to write to an NFC tag, or downloaded the audio file for staging the device.
+* **Staged** - The operator has acquired the Profile, i.e., generated barcodes and exported data to write to an NFC tag.

 ### Navigating the Wizard
 Following are tips for navigating through the Wizard.